solenebernard/solenebernard.github.io/content/blog/blog6/index.md

 ### Newton's pioneer work

 [Isaac Newton’s work](https://www.gutenberg.org/files/33504/33504-h/33504-h.htm "Opticks") on colour was groundbreaking in the 17th century — he was the first to show, through systematic experiments, that white light is composed of many different colours, and that colours are a property of light itself, not of objects.
 Newton devised one of the first colour circles, arranging spectral colours around a wheel and showing that mixing certain pairs (e.g., red and blue) could produce others (e.g., purple), which do not appear in the spectrum.
-He also noted that mixing all spectral colours in proper proportions yields white.
+He's the first to represent colours on a wheel, which is still today the representation mainly used.

 ##### The first colour wheel: Newton's colour circle
 <p align="center">